-India-Africa Forum and Summit in October 2015 saw African leaders welcomed with unprecedented levels of ceremony and political theatre.
-But Daniel Large writes that underneath new branding were old questions about how what was witnessed in Delhi will be followed through on in substantive ways, and the extent to which these will catalyse relations beyond political level.
+Last month’s India-Africa Forum and Summit saw African leaders welcomed with unprecedented levels of ceremony and political theatre.
+But Daniel Large writes that underneath new branding were old questions about how what was witnessed in Delhi in October will be followed through on in substantive ways, and the extent to which these will catalyse relations beyond political level.

-The third India-Africa Forum Summit (IAFS) in Delhi elevated India’s relations with the continent to an unusually prominent position from 26 to 29 October 2015.
-Now, once again, China is overshadowing India’s relations with Africa as the political clock counts down to the Sixth Forum on China Africa Cooperation in Johannesburg on 4-5 December 2015.
+A month ago, the third India-Africa Forum Summit (IAFS) in Delhi elevated India’s relations with the continent to an unusually prominent position between 26-29 October.
+Now, once again, China is overshadowing India’s relations with Africa as the political clock counts down to the 6th Forum on China Africa Cooperation in Johannesburg later this week.

 The series of Africa events organised by the government of India culminating in the India-Africa Forum and Summit marked a departure, albeit brief, in what had hitherto been India’s notable, historic and enduring but not especially salient engagement.

 Although it seemed like a first, and was a presented as a self-styled ‘reinvigorated’ partnership, this was actually the third IAFS.
-It upstaged the previous two, however, in considerable style.
+However, it upstaged the previous two considerably.
 Much of this was because of the role of Prime Minister Narendra Modi, and the fact that it was open to all African states for the first time.
 A further reason was the atmosphere of ceremony and political theatre.

 The IAFS venue looked impressive on TV.
 Indeed, the Indira Gandhi Stadium complex where the main event was held had the feeling of a TV studio.
-Modi’s speech to 41 African heads of state and government was a masterful example of political theatre, regardless of the merits of what he said (and who – like Nehru – he conspicuously didn’t mention).
+Modi’s speech to 41 African heads of state and government was a masterful example of political theatre, regardless of the merits of what he said.
 Balancing statesmanship and salesmanship, his commanding address was replete with rhetorical flourishes (‘Today it is not just a meeting of India and Africa.
 Today, the dreams of one-third of humanity have come together under one roof.’)
 The speech ended with media-friendly announcements intended for easy headlines: concessional credit of $10 billion over the next five years (on top of India’s ongoing credit programme); grant assistance of US$600 million (including an India-Africa Development Fund of $100 million and a $10 million India-Africa Health Fund).